engagement-center/nestwatchR/README.md

 ## Overview :pushpin:

-[NestWatch](http://www.nestwatch.org) is a participatroy science project operated by [Cornell Lab of Ornithology](bird.cornell.edu).
+[NestWatch](http://www.nestwatch.org) is a participatory science project operated by [Cornell Lab of Ornithology](bird.cornell.edu).
 Since 1965, members of the public have been following a standardized protocol for observing and reporting birds’ nests in the United States and Canada